 - The Council delegates to each of the Council Role Holders such functions, powers or discretions as are set out in Role Descriptions given to each Council Role Holder. - c.
 Other than with the express consent of the Council, the President, a Council Role Holder or other member of the Council may not occupy more than one post simultaneously on Council.
 Where such consent is granted, it shall not run for more than one year. - d.
-The Chief Executive Officer, Deputy Chief Executive Officer of the College and the Chair of the Corporate Governance Committee shall be invited to attend, and participate in discussion at, meetings of the Council but shall not vote at them.
+The Chief Executive Officer and Deputy Chief Executive Officer of the College shall be invited to attend, and participate in discussion at, meetings of the Council but shall not vote at them.